St Peter's Church, Formby

 Donations

-If you would like to support our Uganda Project, you are able to make a donation using our Donate Now to Our Uganda Project button below.
-This will allow you to securely donate via your debit card or credit card.
+If you would like to support our Uganda Project, you may make a donation using the Donate Now button below.
+This allows you to donate securely with a debit or credit card.

 Donate Uganda Button